-At Enrollment, all participants will also be asked about: (1) current injection partners, including terminated and new relationships, and (2) social network measures, including turnover of all injection network members, network density, network support for adherence to ART (index only) and/or substance use treatment, and (3) frequency of injection and sexual risk behaviors with each identified injection network member (including persons enrolled and not enrolled in the study).
+At Enrollment, Week 4 and all quarterly visits, all participants will also be asked about: (1) current injection partners, including terminated and new relationships, and (2) social network measures, including turnover of all injection network members, network density, network support for adherence to ART (index only) and/or substance use treatment, and (3) frequency of injection and sexual risk behaviors with each identified injection network member (including persons enrolled and not enrolled in the study).
 At all subsequent visits, all participants will be prompted to update any possible changes to their social networks.